Showcasing activity for Ofsted

 How can you work towards it?

 Ongoing and effective school self-evaluation: involving regular reflective evaluation and assessment of a school’s performance, as well as action planning for improvement.
-A living, breathing school self-evaluation report (SEF), with outcomes and evidence routinely gathered as part of school action planning can also be a useful tool to showcase what a school is doing to support children’s, parents’/carers’, and staff’s mental health and wellbeing.

 Monitoring outcomes: A range of validated tools can also help measure mental health and wellbeing amongst the pupil population.
 This, in turn, will help school leaders make use of their data to identify the mental health and wellbeing needs of their pupils and determine how best to address these.

-Make sure children are heard.
+Make sure children and young people are heard

 Strong and inclusive pupil voice is paramount.

-Induct and train ALL staff.
+Induct and train ALL staff

 Everyone should understand their part in building pupils’ resilience and how to spread a positive culture throughout the school.